blizzless/blizzless-diiis/docs/game-world-settings.md

 # Global settings for game

-Using the configuration file you can easily change the parameters of the world.
+The parameters of the world can be easily altered using the configuration file located within `config.ini`.

 ## Configuration

-Apply parameters in `config.ini` file to the server folder (It overwrites the default settings)
+The parameters specified in the `config.ini` file will be applied to the server folder, overwriting the default settings.
+For example, all values below use their default settings.

 ```ini
 [Game-Server]